-Despite being beauty junkies, if we could wake up every day with flawless skin with no foundation required, the perfect blank canvas on which we could paint a look, we would.
-And it’s not just team Byrdie who want our complexions to look incredible with little more than a slather of serum—you do too.
+Yes, we’re beauty junkies, but if we could wake up every day with flawless skin without having to put on foundation, we’d be ecstatic.
+And we’re not the only ones who want our complexions to look incredible with little more than a slather of serum—you do too.
 “We’re experiencing a growing demand for products to help customers achieve natural-looking, flawless complexions—this emerging trend is commonly described as ‘real skin,’” Rachel Hill, Space NK’s buyer for colour, told us.
 So how can you you make it look like you’re wearing zero makeup?
 You just need to follow these six simple steps.
-Keep scrolling for your real-but-incredible-looking-skin guide.

 Try Indeed Labs NanoBlur Instant Skin Finisher (£20), which was the first blurring product to hit the market in the UK, or try NIOD Photography Fluid Opacity 12% (£20); it contains particles that blur the skin IRL but also help to brighten and colour-correct the complexion so you look better in photos.
 Great for anyone who wants to be selfie-ready but makeup-free.